Marketing, Advertising and Promotional Materials

 Photographs of minors require prior written consent of a parent or legal guardian.
 All signed consents and/or releases must be submitted for review and approval along with the applicable marketing material.

-For questions regarding this policy, contact the senior vice president of University Communications at 215.895.1530.
+For questions regarding this policy, contact the senior vice president of University Marketing & Communications at 215.895.1530.

 Drexel University College of Medicine